uon-language/specification/spec.md

 ## Language

  *UON*™ is not a programming language, but a data representation language.
+It is built upon concepts described by C, Perl, Python, Ruby and JSON.
+It is meant to be UTF-8 by default, but compatible with other encoding standards.

+### Related to JSON

+Both JSON and UON aim to be human readable data interchange formats.
+UON extends JSON capabilities and readability with:

+* More datatypes support
+* Allow no double quotes on mapping keys since they are promoted to a `keyword` type rather than `string`
+* Validation schema by design inspired from JSON-Schema
+* Allow type coercion
+* Add support for comments
+* Add support for set, and ordered mapping

+### Related to YAML

+YAML is very complete, it supports references (recursive references), comments, complex types, but it syntax lack of rigidity.
+They are multiple way of writing a YAML which can be confusing to some people and hard to validate.
+UON extends YAML capabilities by adding:

+* More datatype support
+* Strict formatting closer to JSON
+* Validation schema by design

+### Related to XML

+XML has proven its strength over many years.
+It is still a very complete language, but it is also more verbose than other serialization languages which make it difficult to use with lightweight infrastructures such as MCU and battery powered telemetry devices.
+However it provides a full support for validation (XSD) and presentation (XSLT).
+UON took the tags attributes that is missing from JSON and YAML.

 ### Symbol Pairs

 Symbol pairs are group of data that belong to a particular type.
-It helps visualizing the data
+It helps visualizing the data and they are very similar to JSON.
+We added support for mathematic expressions and regular expressions.

 | Symbol Pairs | Description           | Type       |
 | ------------ | --------------------- | ---------- |